A Transformation of the Backcountry Bathroom

 But it was clear that people pooping anywhere at their will was not an alternative.
 It was at this point that river outfitters started carrying porta-potties - a plastic box with a seat on top, and a blue chemical in it, that could be placed somewhere suitable at the river camp overnight.
 In the morning the contents were poured into a hole and covered up.
 Eventually, blue blotches began appearing on the beaches as wind and rain eroded the sand.
 It might have been a step in the right direction but it wasn’t a solution.

-Beautiful white sandy beaches make home to a rafting group along the Lower Salmon River in Idaho.
+A beautiful white sandy beach makes home to a rafting group along the Salmon River Canyons in Idaho.
 Just imagine, blue splotches all over this pristine wilderness area!

 A Three-Year River Research Study